 The Board is ultimately responsible for overseeing the establishment and implementation of effective risk management systems and the monitoring of internal controls and compliance.
 The Audit and Risk Committee, on behalf of the Board, reviews the effectiveness of the Company's risk management systems, including reviewing and updating the Company's risk profile.

-The implementation of the risk management systems and the management of risks within the Company on a day-to-day basis is the responsibility of the Managing Director, with the assistance of senior management.
+The implementation of the risk management systems and the management of risks within the Company on a day-to-day basis is the responsibility of the Chief Executive Officer, with the assistance of senior management.

 It is the responsibility of all Blackthorn Resources' employees and contractors as part of their day-to-day activities, to ensure the Company complies as appropriate with its legal, regulatory, contractual and compliance obligations, and to take appropriate action as required to manage, monitor and report risks.